RobotlegsJS/RobotlegsJS-Framework/README.md

 ### Step 1 - Install/Configure

-Firstly, you need to instantiate your RobotlegsJS's context, and then install and configure the PalidorPixiExtension and a PixiRootContainer.
+Firstly, you need to instantiate your RobotlegsJS's context, and then install and configure the PalidorPixiExtension:

 ```typescript
 let stage = new PIXI.Container();